Ainsi soit je...: Critical reception

 The album was generally well received in the media and remains sometimes considered as "one of the most successful", even the singer's "best album".
 When the album was released, the press said: "Mylène shows an imagination and a new maturity in these charming libertine poems and her synthetic hits containing literary references" (20 Ans).
 This "great" (Gaipied) and "successful" (Les Dernières Nouvelles d'Alsace) album has "an intellectual and musical universe always so creative" (Gaipied).
 Its songs were described as "powerful, sometimes catchy and often spellbinding compositions" (Paris Nuit), whose texts are "chiseled but perfectly licentious" (France Soir).
 The "poetic quality of the texts" and "the sense of the melody" (Le Télégramme) were also mentioned.
 Rock and Folk said this Laurent Boutonnat's production is "impeccable", demonstrating his "undoubted talent".
 According to Télé Poche, "the time of success has come for Mylène Farmer" with this album.
 The journalist Caroline Bee said this album is "an ambiguous, bright, romantic and beautifully produced gem".
+A review in Pan-European magazine Music & Media praised Ainsi soit je..., ranking it as "Album of the week", and added: "A first-class electro-based pop LP...
+That sophisticated sensuality!
+Laurent Boutonnat's production and compositions are flowing with a commerciabdity, comparable to the works of the Pet Shop Boys.
+Farmer... reveals the full palette of her caressing and dreamy voice."

 Some criticisms were also made against Ainsi soit je...
 For example, according to L'Humanité, this album uses an "old-fashioned stylistic mannerism to reinvent poetry" (L'Humanité).
 Rock Land qualified this album as a "second collection of bad thoughts with a spectacular flippantly", whose "B-side is flat".